-Contact officer

-The roles and responsibilities of each officer involved in a high-risk vehicle pullover must be clear.
-The contact officer:

-- conducts the business of the pullover - directs the driver and occupant(s) of the target vehicle - takes necessary actions related to the investigation (e.g., obtaining identification, searching suspects, etc.)

-Cover officers

-It is the general responsibility of any cover officers called to assist the primary officer at the scene of a high-risk vehicle pullover to:

-- protect the primary officer who is conducting the business of the pullover, - place their own patrol vehicles in a proper position to avoid silhouetting other officers with the vehicle's headlights or other lighting equipment, - take and maintain proper positions of cover and concealment, - maintain their firearms at the ready, and - maintain visual contact with the vehicle occupant(s) at all times, - avoid a crossfire situation.
+The roles and responsibilities of each peace officer involved in a high-risk vehicle pullover must be clear.
+The contact officer : directs the directs the takes ne s the business of the pullover he driver and occupant(s) of the target vehicle cessary actions related to the investigation (e.g., obtaining ration, searching suspects, etc.) It is the general responsibility of any cover officers called to assist the primary officer at the scene of a high-risk vehicle pullover to: protect the primary officer who is conducting the business of the pullo place their own patrol vehicles in a proper position to avoid silhouettin other patrol officers with the vehicle's headlights or other lighting equipment, take and maintain proper positions of cover and concealment, maintain their firearms at the ready, and maintain visual contact with the vehicle occupant(s) at all times, avoid a crossfire situation.
+NOTE: NOTE: For additional information regarding the roles and responsibilities of contact or primary officers and cover officers, refer to LD 21: Patrol Techniques and LD 23: Crimes in Progress . vehicle pulle conducts directs t takes ne identific It is the gene primary offi protect t place the other pare equipme take and maintair avoid a of

-NOTE: Officers should follow department policy and guidelines on vehicle positioning when in a cover officer role.

-NOTE: For additional information regarding the roles and

-responsibilities of contact or primary officers and cover officers, refer to LD 21: Patrol Techniques and LD 23: Crimes in

-Progress.